About the Department

 They are principal investigators in huge national networks that draw on the expertise of Duke colleagues and resources – Bart Haynes in the Center for HIV/AIDS Vaccine Immunology and Immunogen Discovery, Vance Fowler in the Antibactierial Research Leadership Group.

-They are the leaders in campus institutes and centers that facilitate team science – Geoff Ginsburg in the Duke Center for Applied Genomics and Precision Medicine, and Eric Peterson in the Duke Clinical Research Institute, an internationally known institute that grew from its roots in the department and today is the largest academic clinical research organization.
+They are the leaders in campus institutes and centers that facilitate team science – the Duke Clinical Research Institute, an internationally known institute that grew from its roots in the department, is the largest academic clinical research organization today.

 Our faculty physicians strive to provide innovative and quality care to all our patients.